mithunshanbhag/mithunshanbhag.github.io/_posts/2023-02-28-my-playbook.md

 5. Get enough sunlight: Getting enough sunlight can help boost our energy levels and improve our mood.
 Try to get outside for at least 15 minutes each day to soak up some sun.

-6. Posture: Our posture can have a big impact on our energy levels.
+6. Posture: Our posture can have a big impact on our energy levels ([check out Amy Cuddy's TED talk](https://youtu.be/Ks-_Mh1QhMc)).
 For example, slouching can make us feel more tired and sluggish, while sitting up straight can help us feel more alert and energized.
 I've found a standing desk to be immensely helpful.

 7. Environmental factors: Our environment can have a big impact on our energy levels.
 For example, if we work in a dimly lit, stuffy office with poor air quality, we may feel more sluggish and tired than if we worked in a bright, airy space with good ventilation.
 Similarly, exposure to natural light can help regulate our body's sleep-wake cycle and boost energy levels during the day.